1996 Half Dollar Value Checker: Errors List, “P”, “S” & “D” Mint Mark Worth

 Key Features of The 1996 Half Dollar

-The 1996 Kennedy half dollar displays distinctive design elements that have remained largely unchanged since the series debut in 1964.
-Understanding these features enables accurate identification and proper assessment of condition and variety differences across this commemorative issue.
+The 1996 Kennedy half dollar displays distinctive design elements that have remained largely unchanged since the series debuted in 1964.
+Understanding these features enables accurate identification and proper assessment of condition and variety differences across all four 1996 varieties.

 The Obverse Of The 1996 Half Dollar

-The obverse features the bust of John Kennedy, facing to the left, designed by Chief Engraver Gilroy Roberts.
+The obverse features the left-facing bust of John Kennedy, designed by Chief Engraver Gilroy Roberts.
 The inscription “LIBERTY” appears along the upper rim, while “IN GOD WE TRUST” is positioned horizontally below Kennedy’s truncated profile.

-The date “1996” is inscribed along the lower rim, with mint marks located to the bottom center of the bust when present.
-Philadelphia coins bear no mint mark, while Denver pieces display “D” and San Francisco issues show “S” in this location.
+The date “1996” is inscribed along the lower rim, with mint marks located just above the date when present.
+Philadelphia coins bear no mint mark, Denver pieces display “D,” and San Francisco issues show “S” in this location.

-Roberts’ initials “GR” are tucked discretely below the truncation, representing the designer’s signature on this enduring presidential portrait that has honored Kennedy’s legacy for over three decades.
+Roberts’ initials “GR” are tucked discretely below the portrait truncation — the designer’s quiet signature on this enduring presidential portrait that has honored Kennedy’s legacy for over six decades.

 The Reverse Of The 1996 Half Dollar

 The reverse displays the heraldic eagle holding an olive branch and arrows, with a banner in its beak bearing “E PLURIBUS UNUM.”
-The bald eagle grasps 13 arrows in its one claw and an olive branch containing 13 olives in its one another claw, with a shield protecting the eagle’s chest and 13 stars radiating along lines stemming from the eagle’s wings, representing the original 13 colonies.
+The bald eagle grasps 13 arrows in one claw and an olive branch containing 13 olives in the other, with a shield protecting the eagle’s chest and 13 stars radiating from the eagle’s wings — all representing the original 13 colonies.

 The inscriptions “UNITED STATES OF AMERICA” appear at the top and “HALF DOLLAR” at the bottom.

-The initials “FG” stand for Frank Gasparro, the designer of the coin’s reverse, who created this modified presidential seal design that symbolizes the strength, peace, and unity of the American republic.
+The initials “FG” stand for Frank Gasparro, the designer of the reverse, who created this modified presidential seal that symbolizes the strength, peace, and unity of the American republic.

 Other Features Of The 1996 Half Dollar

 The 1996 Kennedy half dollar measures 30.61 millimeters in diameter with a mass of 11.30 grams and features a reeded edge.
-The composition consists of 75% copper and 25% nickel in the standard copper-nickel clad format adopted in 1971.
-This tri-metallic construction bonds the outer nickel layers to a pure copper center, creating durability while eliminating precious metal content from circulation strikes.
+The standard clad composition consists of 75% copper and 25% nickel bonded over a pure copper core — a formula adopted in 1971 after the half dollar’s silver era ended.

-Special collector versions were also produced in 90% silver at San Francisco, measuring 30.6 mm in diameter with slightly different weight characteristics due to silver’s density.
+Special collector versions were also produced in 90% silver (10% copper) at San Francisco, with a slightly different weight due to silver’s density.

-The reeded edge contains 150 individual ridges that provide both security features and tactile identification, maintaining consistency with the traditional specifications established for the Kennedy series throughout its production history.
+The reeded edge contains 150 individual ridges that provide both security features and tactile identification, maintaining consistency with traditional specifications throughout the Kennedy series’ production history.

 Also Read: Top 60+ Most Valuable Walking Liberty Half Dollar (1916 -1947)